Isopoda

 The majority of crustaceans are aquatic and the isopods are one of the few groups of which some members now live on land.[31][32]
 The only other crustaceans which include a small number of terrestrial species are amphipods (like sandhoppers) and decapods (crabs, shrimp, etc.).[31]
 Terrestrial isopods play an important role in many tropical and temperate ecosystems by aiding in the decomposition of plant material through mechanical and chemical means, and by enhancing the activity of microbes.[33]
 Macro-detritivores, including terrestrial isopods, are absent from arctic and sub-arctic regions, but have the potential to expand their range with increased temperatures in high latitudes.[34]

 The woodlice, suborder Oniscidea, are the most successful group of terrestrial crustaceans[9] and show various adaptations for life on land.
 They are subject to evaporation, especially from their ventral area, and as they do not have a waxy cuticle, they need to conserve water, often living in a humid environment and sheltering under stones, bark, debris or leaf litter.
-Desert species are usually nocturnal, spending the day in a burrow and emerging at night.
+Desert species, like Hemilepistus reaumuri, are usually nocturnal, spending the day in a burrow and emerging at night.
 Moisture is achieved through food sources or by drinking, and some species can form their paired uropodal appendages into a tube and funnel water from dewdrops onto their pleopods.
 In many taxa, the respiratory structures on the endopods are internal, with a spiracle and pseudotrachaea, which resemble lungs.
 In others, the endopod is folded inside the adjoining exopod (outer branch of the pleopod).
 Both these arrangements help to prevent evaporation from the respiratory surfaces.[9]

 Many species can roll themselves into a ball, a behaviour used in defense that also conserves moisture.
 Members of the families Ligiidae and Tylidae, commonly known as rock lice or sea slaters, are the least specialised of the woodlice for life on land.
 They inhabit the splash zone on rocky shores, jetties and pilings, may hide under debris washed up on the shore and can swim if immersed in water.[9]